Iniquitatis/sd-webui-temporal/docs/temporal/tab_pipeline.md

 All modules in this tab are marked with the following icons:
 * ✨ — image filter that affects the image appearance directly.
 * 🕓 — temporal module that takes multiple subsequent rendered frames into account in order to work.
 May take several iterations for the effect to be visible at all.
+* 📈 — measuring module that measures various image values and builds corresponding graphs of the values' dynamics.
 * 🛠 — tool module that doesn't directly affect an image, but rather does some action such as saving an image.
 * 🧬 — neural network module that invokes Stable Diffusion in order to process an image.